masq/Blog/making-something-from-nothing.md

 ```
 ORDLAXSEAIADATLHNLBOS
 ```
+_Figure 2: A long sequence of seemingly-random capital letters._

 What do these characters mean?
 Well, as it stands, not much.
 However, if we break them up in a certain way, it might become more useful.